-I first experienced the ChargePlay Clutch as CES 2020 (on assignment for our sister site) and I was blown away in that brief demo.
+I first experienced the ChargePlay Clutch at CES 2020 and I was blown away in that brief demo.
 Now that I’ve had substantial time with the device, all of my initial impressions were confirmed.
 This thing is awesome!

 An important thing to note about the Clutch is that it’s not designed to work with the newly-released Switch Lite, so if you have one of those, you’ll need to look at alternate devices until HyperX decides to release a similar accessory for the new console.